 Powers and duties.

-The mayor shall be the chief executive officer of the Town and shall be recognized as the head of Town government for all ceremonial purposes, the purpose of military law and the service of civil process; he shall have and exercise all power and authority conferred by general law on the mayors of towns not inconsistent with this charter; he shall authenticate by his signature such documents as the council, this charter or the laws of the Commonwealth shall require; and he shall perform such other duties consistent with his office as may be imposed by the council.
+The Mayor shall be the Chief Executive Officer of the Town and shall be recognized as the head of Town government for all ceremonial purposes, the purpose of military law and the service of civil process; they shall have and exercise all power and authority conferred by general law on the Mayors of towns not inconsistent with this charter; they shall authenticate by their signature such documents as the Council, this charter or the laws of the Commonwealth shall require; and they shall perform such other duties consistent with their office as may be imposed by the Council.

-The mayor shall preside at all meetings of the council, but shall have no vote except in case of tie; he shall have the power to veto resolutions, acts and ordinances of the council, which resolutions, acts and ordinances may be passed over such veto by a two-thirds votes of the entire council; and he shall from time to time recommend to the council such measures as he may deem necessary for the welfare of the Town.
+The Mayor shall preside at all meetings of the Council and shall have a vote as allowed by general law.

-Except as otherwise provided herein or by law, the mayor shall have the authority to appoint such officers and committees as are necessary for the proper administration of the affairs of the Town, but shall report each appointment to the council for confirmationnt at the next meeting thereof following any such appointment; the mayor shall see that the duties of the various Town officers are faithfully performed, and he shall have the power to suspend any such officer for misconduct in office or neglect of duty until the next regular or special meeting of the council, when the decision of the council shall be final.
+Except as otherwise provided herein or by law, the Mayor shall have the authority to appoint such officers and committees as are necessary for the proper administration of the affairs of the Town and the Council shall confirm each appointment at the next meeting thereof following any such appointment; the mayor shall see that the duties of the various Town officers are faithfully performed, and they shall have the power to suspend any such officer for misconduct in office or neglect of duty until the next regular or special meeting of the Council, when the decision of the Council shall be final.
+In the absence of officers, the roles and responsibilities shall be executed by the Town Manager or staff member.

 Election.
 In each even-numbered year, on the date specified by general law for municipal elections, a mayor for the Town shall be elected for a term of two years.
-The person so elected shall so qualify and take office on July 1, following election.
+The person so elected shall so qualify and take office on the date specified by general law for municipal elections, following election.
 Mayors shall continue to serve until their successors are duly elected, qualify and assume office.

 Qualifications.
-Any person qualified to vote in Town elections shall be eligible for the office of mayor.
+Any person qualified to vote in Town elections shall be eligible for the Office of Mayor.

 Vacancies.
-A vacancy in the office of mayor shall be filled for the unexpired term by a majority vote of the members elected to the council from among the qualified voters of the Town.
-A member of the council shall not be qualified to fill a vacancy in the office of mayor.
-For the purposes of this section, no distinction shall be made between a person elected as mayor and a person who has been appointed as mayor except as to voting on those matters set forth in Article VII, Section 7 of the Constitution of Virginia.
-Upon any matter except those set forth in Article VII, Section 7 of the Constitution of Virginia coming before the council, the votes of all members shall be of the same dignity, whether a member has been elected or appointed.
+A vacancy in the Office of Mayor shall be filled for the unexpired term by a majority vote of the members elected to the Council from among the qualified voters of the Town.
+For the purposes of this section, no distinction shall be made between a person elected as Mayor and a person who has been appointed as Mayor.
+The votes of all members shall be of the same dignity, whether a member has been elected or appointed.

-The mayor in office at the time of the passage of this Act shall continue in office until the expiration of the term for which he was elected, or until his successor is duly elected, qualifies and assumes office.
+The Mayor in office at the time of the passage of this Act shall continue in office until the expiration of the term for which they were elected, or until their successor is duly elected, qualifies and assumes office.

 Sec.
 3.4.
-Vice-mayor.
+Vice-Mayor.

-The council shall elect from among its members a vice-mayor, who shall preside at Council meetings in the absence of the mayor.
-Election of the vice-mayor shall be made at the organizational meeting of the council following the regular election of mayor and council members.
+The Council shall elect from among its members a Vice-Mayor, who shall preside at Council meetings in the absence of the Mayor.
+Election of the Vice-Mayor shall be made at the organizational meeting of the Council following the regular election of Mayor and Council members.